scottprints/py-pos-system/README.md

 - **Age-Restricted Items**: Require approval for purchasing age-restricted items.
 - **Discounts**: Apply and remove discounts on products.
 - **Transaction History**: View a summary of all transactions.
+- **Logging**: Record events, errors, and runtime information for debugging and monitoring.

 ## Setup